ThibautGery/docker-logging-example/article.md

 ### Infrastructure

-We could use two types of infrastructure: classic with server and cloud.
+We could use two types of infrastructure: classic with servers or cloud.
 I chose to use the classic one for simplicity.

 We now need two server, one for our application and Fluentd and one for our database, Elasticsearch and Kibana.

 ### Flux
-The flux can be describe in 5 steps
+The flux can be described in 6 steps

  1. Users connect to our application (nginx) and this generates logs